MadByteDE/SPT-Linux-Build/README.md

 # SPT Build Project - CI/CD Overview

 This guide outlines the Continuous Integration (CI) and Continuous Deployment (CD) setup for the SPT project.
-It automates and streamlines processes across three key repositories: [sp-tarkov/server](https://github.com/sp-tarkov/server), [sp-tarkov/modules](https://github.com/sp-tarkov/modules), and [sp-tarkov/launcher](https://github.com/sp-tarkov/launcher), utilizing GitHub Actions for efficient operations.
+It automates and streamlines processes for the repository: [sp-tarkov/server](https://github.com/sp-tarkov/server), utilizing GitHub Actions for efficient operations.

 The following sections detail our CI/CD pipeline, highlighting how each update moves from development through to deployment, ensuring consistency and reliability in the build process.